weshayutin/oooq-warp/README.md

 It omits oooq's shell scripts and goes the ansible way, which is an inventory, a play and custom vars to override.

-If you want to deploy with quickstart.sh instead, use ``QUICKSTARTISH=true``.
+WIP: If you want to deploy with quickstart.sh instead, use ``QUICKSTARTISH=true``.

-WIP: deploy with traas and openstack provider
+WIP: It may be used to deploy with traas and openstack provider (see t-h-t deployed-server).

 ## Requirements for the host OS

 * Packer >= 0.12
 * Docker >= 1.13
-* Libvirt and kvm (latest perhaps) with HW access/nested virtualization enabled
+* Libvirt and kvm (latest perhaps) with HW access/nested virtualization enabled, for local deployments
+* OpenStack cloud >= Ocata with Heat, for non local (traas) deployments

 Note, cloud providers may not allow HW enabled kvm.
 OOOQ will not work on QEMU, sorry!